University of Gothenburg

 Henrik Sundén, Professor of Organic Chemistry

-Carl Johan Wallentin, Senior Lecturer in Organic Chemistry
+Carl Johan Wallentin, Professor of Organic Chemistry

 Carl Johan Wallentin's research centers on method development within catalysis as well as targeted synthesis of biological relevant compound classes.